JeeWeetje/iot-workshop/UwpToIotHub.md

 The integration requires an Azure IoT Hub Shared access policy key name with `Registry read, write and Device connect` permissions.
 In this example, we use the **iothubowner** policy which has these permissions enabled by default.

 1. Check the Azure portal.
-The resource group and the IoT Hub should be created by now (otherwise we were unable to send duty cycles information to it)
+The resource group and the IoT Hub should be created by now (otherwise, we were unable to send duty cycles information to it)

     ![alt tag](img/UwpToIotHub/azure-notifications-iothub.png)